campusrover/fiducial_pick_and_place/README.md

 facing away from the arm's center.
 This is because our calculation of the offset cargo frame is dependent on this physical setup.

-The best way to overcome this limitation would be to simply physically make the cargo fiducial flat, perhaps by gluing it onto the cargo box instead of taping it.
+The best way to overcome this limitation would be to physically make the cargo fiducial flat, perhaps by gluing it onto the cargo box instead of taping it.

 ### Angular Constraints